gestone/Gradenator/README.md

 Overview
 ==========

-Gradenator is an Android application with the ability to input, manage, and monitor grades.
+Gradenator is a free Android application with the ability to input, manage, and monitor grades.
 Combined with a simplistic and clean design, Gradenator is an excellent choice to use to easily keep track of assignments and progress throughout the term.

 ## Features
 * Easily input and organize assignments for each of your classes